Revision 22-3; Effective Sept. 9, 2022

 1270 Financial Eligibility

-An MDCP individual who is not already Medicaid eligible must complete Form H1200, Application for Assistance – Your Texas Benefits, to be evaluated for Medicaid financial eligibility.
-PSU staff fax the completed Form H1200 to the Medicaid for the Elderly and People with Disabilities (MEPD) specialist within two business days from receipt of the application.
-The MEPD specialist has 45 days (or up to 90 days if it is necessary to obtain a disability determination) to complete the application process.
+An individual who is not already Medicaid eligible must complete Form 1200 to be evaluated for Medicaid financial eligibility for MDCP.
+PSU staff fax the completed Form H1200 with Form H1746-A, to the Medicaid for the Elderly and People with Disabilities (MEPD) specialist within two business days of receipt.
+The MEPD specialist has 45 days, or up to 90 days if it is necessary to get a disability determination, to complete the application process.

 An individual without Medicaid must return a completed and signed Form H1200 within 30 days from the mail date of the application.
-PSU staff must mail Form 2606, Managed Care Enrollment Processing Delay, and Form H1200 to the individual within two business days from:
+PSU staff must mail Form 2606, Managed Care Enrollment Processing Delay (PDF), and Form H1200 to the individual within two business days of receipt of an unsigned Form H1200.

-PSU staff denies the individual within two business days from the 30th day of the date Form 2606 was mailed if the individual did not return the signed and completed Form H1200.
-PSU staff must check TIERS to ensure Form H1200 was not mailed directly to the MEPD specialist before denying the individual.
+PSU staff must deny an individual no earlier than the 31st day, but by the 33rd day from the date Form 2606 was mailed, if the individual did not return the signed and completed Form H1200.
+PSU staff must check the Texas Health and Human Services (HHS) Benefits Portal to ensure Form H1200 was not received by the MEPD specialist before denying the individual.